Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 ~~~~~

 ### Avoid dummy names
-Avoid dummy names like I, j, k.
+Avoid dummy names, such as <i>i, j, k</i>.
 Such names are meaningless and easy to mix up.

-Code becomes more and more complicated when such dummy names used multiple times in code with different meaning, in cycles with different iteration ranges and so on.
+The code becomes more and more complicated when such dummy names are used there multiple times with different meanings, or in cycles with different iteration ranges, etc.

 See the following examples for preferred style: